Joy at return of Hamas leader tinged by unity regret

 “With God’s will ... reconciliation will be achieved.
 National unity is at hand,” Meshaal shouted through a microphone at the ruins of a house destroyed in an Israeli air strike last month that killed 12 civilians, including 4 children.

-Yellow Fatah flags fluttered alongside the Hamas colors on some streets and a senior figure from the movement was one of the first to greet Meshaal as he entered the enclave.
+Yellow Fatah flags fluttered alongside the Hamas colours on some streets and a senior figure from the movement was one of the first to greet Meshaal as he entered the enclave.

 But reconciliation is easier said than done.